chaitanya-vanapamala/ecom-page-analytics-streaming-e2e/README.md

-# 📊 Ecommerce Page View Streaming Analytics Pipeline
+# 📊 Ecommerce Page View Streaming Data Pipeline - End to End

 This project implements an end-to-end streaming analytics pipeline to capture, process, and visualize web page view events in real-time.
 The architecture utilizes **Docker** and **Docker Compose** to orchestrate several key technologies, including **Kafka**, **Spark Streaming**, **PostgreSQL**, and **Grafana**.